finbourne/drive-sdk-csharp/sdk/docs/FilesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<FilesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FilesApi>();
             var id = "id_example";  // string | The unique file identifier
             var contentLength = 56;  // int | The size in bytes of the file to be uploaded